Lassejep/jmux/README.md

 - [x] Fix bug where the program doesn't recognize already running tmux session.
 - [x] Add the ability to delete saved sessions
 - [x] Add the ability to rename saved sessions
-- [ ] Create a small GUI for the program
+- [x] Create a small TUI for the program
+- [ ] Fix keybinds for the TUI
+- [ ] Implement better input field in the TUI
+- [ ] Add proper error handling to the TUI
+- [ ] Tmux Plugin Manager support
 - [ ] Make panes remember their command history
 - [ ] Make panes remember their running processes and restart them when loading a session
-- [ ] Tmux Plugin Manager support
+- [ ] Create a small GUI for the program